CarsCupcake/SbRemake/README.md

 Put the run.bat and SbRemake.jar from the releases into an empty folder
 Run (double click) the run.bat
 To connect use Minecraft Version 1.21.4 with the Address localhost:25565

+## Contributing
+To pull the repo successfully please not that i use a submodule here which allso has to be pulled Use this command 'git clone --recurse-submodules -j8 https://github.com/CarsCupcake/SbRemake.git' to clone successfully or update it seperatly via 'git submodule update --init --recursive'